cloudskiff/driftctl-docker-custom-howto/README.md

-# Build your own driftctl Docker image with your own .driftignore file
+# How to build your own driftctl Docker image (including your own .driftignore file)

 The easiest way to use driftctl along with your own custom `.driftignore` file is to build your own docker container image, based on [the official one](https://hub.docker.com/repository/docker/cloudskiff/driftctl).